Darfk/dgl/README.md

   normals.
 Currently only implements `v, vt, vn, f, o`
 - Utility data built in; diffuse and tilemap shaders, plane and cube mesh
+- Create textures from video, image and canvas with ease

 ## Motivation